karlwbrown/security-playbook/tooling/secret-management/secrets-source-control.md

 It is a good idea to encourage the entire team to use this tool for all of their repositories, not just ones related to your project.
-There have been many published cases of developers checking in their dot files to popular project hosting sites and accidentally leaking their AWS keys or similar secrets.
+There have been many cautionary tales published about developers checking in their dot files to popular project hosting sites and accidentally leaking their AWS keys or similar secrets.

 **Acceptance criteria:**